CIRCSE/LT4HALA/2024/EvaHan.md

 -   EvaHan 2024 is the third International Evaluation of Ancient Chinese Information Processing, focusing this year on the intricate tasks of sentence segmentation and punctuation in ancient Chinese.
 -   EvaHan third edition has one task (i.e. a joint task of Sentence Segmentation and Punctuation.
--   EvaHan 2024 is organized by Bin Li, Bolin Chang, Pengxiu Lu, Minxuan Feng, Chao Xu, Liu Liu, Dongbo Wang.
+-   EvaHan 2024 is organized by Bin Li, Bolin Chang, Minxuan Feng, Chao Xu, Liu Liu, Dongbo Wang.